Cursed Good Luck

 “He and his partner tried to kill me while I was there.
 I believe that they were attempting to retrieve some winnings of mine from a poker game.
 It’s highly likely he was looking for my room, not yours.
 When I arrived, a new employee sent me to your suite.
 Another caught up with me halfway up the stairs and gave me the correct key.
 Someone must have told the bloke my room without being aware of the correction.”

-“Must be impressive winnings,” Amina note.
+“Must be impressive winnings,” Amina noted.
 “We’re a long way from Panama City.”

 “Indeed,” he confirmed, bowing again.
 He reached out and took her hand, brushing the back of it with his lips.
 “And if I may, most charming lady, you saved my life this morning.
 Allow me to thank you now, as I was so dreadfully remiss before.”